Written by Khalil AL-Salem M.D

 Sinister signs: When to suspect a malignant lesion

-Most eyelid lesions are not malignant, but careful history-taking and examination will reveal important clues when suspecting a more sinister lesion.
+Most eyelid lesions are not malignant, like Chalazion, but careful history-taking and examination will reveal important clues when suspecting a more sinister lesion.
 The eyelids are involved in 10% of cases of skin cancer, and the vast majority are basal cell carcinomas (BCC).
 Risk factors for developing skin cancers, as with systemic cutaneous skin cancer, include: fair skin, history of previous skin cancer, excessive sun exposure, previous radiation, immunosuppression and smoking.

 Anatomically, lesions of the medial canthus are known to be more aggressive because of proximity to the lacrimal drainage system, increasing the risk of tumour spread.
 Eversion of the upper eyelid during examination can reveal lesions otherwise missed with an external-only exam or a more extensive lesion than initially expected.
 Loss of lashes and/or destruction of eyelid architecture is often a telltale sign of malignancy.